AincradOT/platform/docs/architecture/state-management.md

 [Terraform state](https://www.terraform.io/docs/language/state/index.html) is stored in a [GCS bucket](https://cloud.google.com/storage/docs) with [versioning](https://cloud.google.com/storage/docs/object-versioning) enabled by the bootstrap process.
 All terraform roots (except bootstrap itself initially) use this bucket with unique prefixes for state isolation.

-## Overview

-Terraform state is stored in a single GCS bucket created by the bootstrap process.
-All terraform roots (except bootstrap itself initially) use this bucket with unique prefixes for state isolation.

 ## State Bucket Configuration

 ### Bucket features